-a) Students must maintain a pharmacy core-curriculum cumulative GPA of 3.0.
-This pharmacy core-curriculum cumulative GPA will be computed beginning from the first semester of the post-bachelor of science in pharmaceutical sciences course work and will include all post-

-B.S.P.S.-level pharmacy courses and pharmacy approved electives (those listed below or those preapproved by College of Pharmacy Curriculum Committee).
-Beginning in the Fall semester of the P3 year, students whose semester pharmacy core-curriculum GPA falls below 3.0 will be given an academic warning.
-Students whose pharmacy core-curriculum cumulative GPA falls below 3.0 (beyond the Fall semester of the P3 year) will be placed on probation and allowed one semester to restore their GPA to a cumulative pharmacy core-curriculum level of 3.0 or better.
-A student with two or more consecutive semesters with a pharmacy core-curriculum GPA of less than 3.0 will undergo a record review by the College of Pharmacy Academic Performance Committee that may result in dismissal from the Pharm.D. program.

-- b) A grade below a C (2.0) in any pharmacy core-curriculum course is unsatisfactory and will not be considered a passing grade for the course in the Pharm.D. curriculum (i.e., courses for which grades of less than a C are earned must be repeated). - c) Refer to "Experiential Performance Standards" for policies concerning students who fail to pass an Advanced Pharmacy Practice Experience (APPE).
+- a) Students must maintain a minimum GPA of 3.0.
+This GPA will be computed beginning from the first semester of the post-bachelor of science in pharmaceutical sciences course work and will include all post-B.S.P.S.-level courses (see below).
+Students whose semester pharmacy curriculum GPA falls below 3.0 will be given an academic warning.
+Students whose cumulative pharmacy curriculum GPA falls below 3.0 (beyond the first semester of the P3 year) will be placed on probation and allowed one semester to restore their GPA to a cumulative pharmacy curriculum level of 3.0 or better.
+A student with two or more consecutive semesters with a cumulative pharmacy curriculum GPA of less than 3.0 will undergo a record review by the College of Pharmacy Academic Performance Committee that may result in dismissal from the Pharm.D. program. - b) A grade below a C (2.0) in any pharmacy core-curriculum course is unsatisfactory and will not be considered a passing grade for the course in the Pharm.D. curriculum (i.e., courses for which grades of less than a C are earned must be repeated). - c) Refer to "Experiential Performance Standards" for policies concerning students who fail to pass an Advanced Pharmacy Practice Experience (APPE).
 A grade of "Unsatisfactory" in any APPE will not have a negative impact on a student's post baccalaureate GPA, however.